In addition to SAML SSO support for authentication, Signal Sciences also supports automated user management through Okta.

 Confirm your connection was configured correctly by clicking Test Connector Configuration.
 If everything is configured correctly, you will see “Signal Sciences was verified successfully!”:

-Click the green Save button to save this configuration and proceed.
+Click Save to save this configuration and proceed.

 Enable provisioning features

-After the settings are saved, check the following Enable checkboxes under Provisioning to App:
+After the settings are saved, select Enable for the following under Provisioning to App:

 - Create Users